bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

-This way, Bokeh will use local and unminified BokehJS resources, the default log levels are increased, the generated HTML and JSON code will be more human-readable and Bokeh will not open a browser window each time it is run.
+This way, Bokeh will use local and unminified BokehJS resources, the default log levels are increased, the generated HTML and JSON code will be more human-readable, and Bokeh will not open a new browser window each time |show| is called.

 .. note::
     Setting ``BOKEH_DEV=true`` and therefore enabling